cksapp/Datto-DBPool_PSWrapper/README.md

 # Datto_DBPool_PowerShell-Module
- PowerShell Module for Datto DBPool
+ This PowerShell Module acts as a wrapper for Datto DBPool API.